When you experience the benefits of Zen meditation you’ll wonder why you didn’t learn how to do it soon.

 When doing Zen meditation, breathing technique is very important.
 Zen breathing is a little different to other forms of meditation.
 And without proper breathing, Zazen simply can’t be performed successfully.

 Zen breathing requires that you sit in the right posture (see above).
 You should then breathe quietly in through the nose with the mouth closed.
-You’ll notice how this is different to other breathing meditations, like Anapanasati.

 In Zen breathing it is important the breath is relaxed.
 It should come in long, calm breaths, naturally, never forced.
 The focus is on the exhalation.